Groundhogg CRM $20/month - $80/month

 Time is money.

-He goes on to state that the reason Groundhogg CRM exists is so that Agencies can quickly produce results for their clients.
+He goes on to state that the reason Groundhogg exists is so that Agencies can quickly produce results for their clients.

 If you’re not an Agency, take heed of that comment.
 You are not one of Groundhogg’s preferred customers.
 They prefer agencies and this statement in the video is a clear indication of Groundhogg priorities.

 Yes, they’ll sell to you and never tell you that your business means less than an Agency, but here you have it right out of the CEO’s mouth.
-Groundhogg CRM exists so Agencies can quickly produce results for their clients.
+Groundhogg exists so Agencies can quickly produce results for their clients.

 This is just my theory, but I’m betting an Agency wouldn’t have to wait days for support to answer their ticket.